 Ride a Segway along the 90-mile Beach Lakes Entrance

-Now, this would have to be the absolute best thing to do in Lakes Entrance and definitely the most memorable!
-Imagine yourself riding a segway along with one of the world’s best beaches, well now you can actually do it!
+This would have to be the absolute best thing to do in Lakes Entrance and the most memorable!
+Imagine yourself riding a segway along with one of the world’s best beaches.
+Well, now you can do it!

-The Lakes Entrance Segway Adventures offer a 90-minute cruise along the 90-mile beach from the Footbridge up to Eastern beach and back.
+The Lakes Entrance Segway Adventures offers a 90-minute cruise along the 90-mile beach from the Footbridge to Eastern Beach and back.
 For anyone looking for one of the top things to do in Lakes Entrance, this should be at the top of the list.